-- Probability of Exceedance (POE): POE is the likelihood a maximum or minimum demand forecast will be met or exceeded.
-A 10% POE maximum demand forecast, for example, is expected to be exceeded, on average, one year in 10, while a 90% POE maximum demand forecast is expected to be exceeded nine years in 10. - Distributed PV: Distributed PV is the term used for rooftop PV and PV Non-Scheduled Generators combined. - Rooftop PV: Rooftop PV is defined as a system comprising one or more photovoltaic (PV) panels, installed on a residential building or commercial building business premises (typically a rooftop) to convert sunlight into electricity.
-The capacity of these systems is less than 100 kilowatts (kW). - PV Non-Scheduled Generators (PVNSG): PVNSG is defined as non-scheduled PV generators larger than 100 kW but smaller than 30 MW. - Other Non-Scheduled Generators (ONSG): ONSG represent non-scheduled generators that are smaller than 30 MW and are not PV. - Energy Storage Systems (ESS): ESS are defined as small distributed battery storage for residential and commercial business consumers. - Virtual power plants (VPP): VPPs refer to embedded battery devices that are available to be operated by an aggregator.
+- Probability of exceedance (POE) POE is the likelihood a maximum or minimum demand forecast will be met or exceeded.
+A 10% POE maximum demand forecast, for example, is expected to be exceeded, on average, one year in 10, while a 90% POE maximum demand forecast is expected to be exceeded nine years in 10. - Distributed PV distributed PV is the term used for rooftop PV and PV Non-Scheduled Generators combined. - Rooftop PV rooftop PV is defined as a system comprising one or more PV panels, installed on a residential building or business premises (typically a rooftop) to convert sunlight into electricity.
+The capacity of these systems is less than 100 kilowatts (kW). - PV non-scheduled generators (PVNSG) PVNSG is defined as non-scheduled PV generators larger than 100 kW but smaller than 30 MW. - Other non-scheduled generators (ONSG) ONSG represent non-scheduled generators that are smaller than 30 MW and are not PV. - Energy storage systems (ESS) ESS are defined as small distributed battery storage systems for residential and business consumers. - Virtual power plants (VPP) VPPs refer to embedded battery devices that are available to be operated by an aggregator.
 Unlike un-aggregated ESS, VPPs may operate on occasion in a coordinated manner, similar to a scheduled, controllable form of generation, much like a traditional form of grid-generated electricity supply.
-The frequency of this form of aggregated behaviour, as opposed to un-aggregated behaviours which target the minimisation of the individual customer's energy costs, will depend on the technical and commercial terms of each specific VPP scheme. - Electric vehicles (EV): EVs are electric powered vehicles, ranging from small residential vehicles such as motor bikes or cars, to large commercial trucks.
-EVs typically refer to battery electric vehicles (BEV) or plugin-hybrid electric vehicles (PHEV), although may also include fuel-cell electric vehicles (FCEV) which are fuelled through hydrogen fuel cells, rather than batteries.
+The frequency of this form of aggregated behaviour, as opposed to un-aggregated behaviours which target the minimisation of the individual customer's energy costs, will depend on the technical and commercial terms of each specific VPP scheme. - Electric vehicles (EVs) EVs are electric powered vehicles, ranging from small residential vehicles such as motor bikes or cars, to large commercial trucks.
+EVs typically refer to battery electric vehicles (BEV) or plug-in hybrid electric vehicles (PHEV), although may also include fuel-cell electric vehicles (FCEV) which are fuelled through hydrogen fuel cells, rather than batteries.

 Figure 4 provides a schematic of the breakdown and links between demand definitions.
-Operational demand "sent out" is computed as the sum of residential and commercial and large industrial business customer electricity consumption plus distribution and transmission losses minus rooftop PV, PVNSG and ONSG.
+Operational demand "sent out" is computed as the sum of residential and business customer electricity consumption plus distribution and transmission losses minus rooftop PV, PVNSG and ONSG.